flatiron-school/DS-Deloitte-07062022-Pipeline-Execution-on-AWS/README.md

 [Source](https://sagemaker-examples.readthedocs.io/en/latest/introduction_to_amazon_algorithms/xgboost_abalone/xgboost_inferenece_script_mode.html)

-## Introduction
+<h2 id="Introduction">Introduction</h2>

 This notebook shows how you can configure the SageMaker XGBoost model server by defining the following three functions in the Python source file you pass to the XGBoost constructor in the SageMaker Python SDK:
 - `input_fn`: Takes request data and deserializes the data into an object for prediction,
 - `predict_fn`: Takes the deserialized request object and performs inference against the loaded model, and
 - `output_fn`: Takes the result of prediction and serializes this according to the response content type.
-We will write a customized inference script that is designed to illustrate how [SHAP](https://github.com/slundberg/shap) values enable the interpretion of XGBoost models.
+We will write a customized inference script that is designed to illustrate how [SHAP](https://github.com/slundberg/shap) values enable the interpretation of XGBoost models.

 We use the [Abalone data](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression.html), originally from the [UCI data repository](https://archive.ics.uci.edu/ml/datasets/abalone).
 More details about the original dataset can be found [here](https://archive.ics.uci.edu/ml/machine-learning-databases/abalone/abalone.names).
 In this libsvm converted version, the nominal feature (Male/Female/Infant) has been converted into a real valued feature as required by XGBoost.
 Age of abalone is to be predicted from eight physical measurements.